xinguoxia/KGE/README.md

 - Tensor Graph Convolutional Networks for Multi-Relational and Robust Learning

 - 3D Learning and Reasoning in Link Prediction Over Knowledge Graphs

-- Enhancing knowledge graph embedding by composite neighbors for link prediction

 - Benchmarking neural embeddings for link prediction in knowledge graphs under semantic and structural changes